1 / 20

 2 / 20

-B. Bulkheads
+B. Pancakes

 C. Barriers

-D. Pancakes
+D. Baffles

 Baffled liquid tanks have bulkheads in them with holes that let the liquid flow through.
 The baffles help to control the forward and backward liquid surge.